-What a great start to 2016!
+What a great start to the year off strong!
 Thank you for all the birthday wishes and kind words – I had one of my best birthdays ever.

-Turning 39 feels amazing, and I’m super excited for the year ahead and all of the great things we’ll be doing together here on the blog and in the community!
+Turning 39 feels amazing, and I’m super excited for the year ahead and all of the great things we’ll be doing together here on the blog and in the Rock Your Life Community!

 I did the moves in this workout while I was in my hotel in San Francisco and I was super sore the next day – you’re going to love it!

-It’s a killer low-impact circuit that will tone and sculpt your booty and legs – you don’t need any equipment and very little space in case you want to take this on the road.
+It’s a highly effective low-impact circuit that will tone and sculpt your booty and legs – you don’t need any equipment and very little space in case you want to take this on the road.

 My #tencents for the day: One of the most important things I’ve learned that relates to our workouts together is to never be discouraged if you are in a different stage of your fitness progress than me or someone else.
 How do we get stronger or discover what we’re capable of unless we can see what’s on the horizon?

 I didn’t build my websites and brand by starting out knowing everything or being very good at any of this lol.
 I did find a lot of inspiration in seeing other successful people and modeling after them – and I think the same thing is true in fitness.
 Focus on the direction you want to go and do the work to the best of your ability.

 It is this process that develops your strength, teaches you the skills and techniques required, and allows you to have the necessary struggles and obstacles to navigate to accelerate your learning curve.

 You’re a ROCKSTAR and YOU CAN DO IT!

 Enjoy today’s workout – I’m looking forward to hearing from you so leave me a note below to check in!